 Of course, I would highly recommend that you patronize these businesses by purchasing items like productivity books— especially your local and independent store.

 12. Grocery Stores

 I know.
 Grocery stores aren’t the sexiest of WFH alternatives.
-But, moist modern stores have cafes or outdoor seating where you can grab a bite to eat and then sit down and get some work done.
+But, most modern stores have cafes or outdoor seating where you can grab a bite to eat and then sit down and get some work done.